 Anthony is a trustee of NESTA and chairs the Board of international artists group, Blast Theory.
 Previously he has held Board level seats at UK regulators OfCOM and the Gambling Commission and at various cultural organisations including English National Opera, Lighthouse and the Crafts Council.
 He has advised the UK government at ministerial level and given keynote speeches on five continents.

 Anthony graduated with an MA degree in Law from the University of Oxford.
-He holds a personal Professorship in Creative Industries at Ulster University and is a Council Member of the Arts and Humanities Research Council where he was instrumental in establishing the £85m creative industries clusters programme (CICP).
-He has also previously held the Visiting Professorship of Media at the University of Oxford.
+He holds a personal Professorship in Creative Industries at Ulster University and was a Council Member of the Arts and Humanities Research Council until March 2023, where he was instrumental in establishing the £85m creative industries clusters programme (CICP).
+He holds an Honorary Doctorate of Arts from Kent University and has previously held Visiting Professorships of Media at the Universities of Oxford and Bournemouth.

-Anthony is a former new media correspondent of The Guardian and was appointed OBE in 2008 for services to media and the creative industries.
+Anthony is a Fellow of the Royal Society of the Arts, a former new media correspondent of The Guardian and was appointed OBE in 2008 for services to media and the creative industries.